snowyu/mtmake-osx/README.md

     git clone https://github.com/mdoege/mtmake-osx
     cd mtmake-osx
-    ./make_mac.sh
+    ./make_mac.sh stable

-This will compile Minetest, updating the app in releases/ and creating a ZIP file with the app bundle.
+This will compile the latest stable version of Minetest, updating the app in releases/ and creating a ZIP file with the app bundle.
 Finally, copy the app to /Applications/.
+To compile the latest development version leave "stable" away.

 ### Get mtmake-osx from GitHub as a ZIP file